 Having connected to the Route Directory Server, you can browse the registered streams as shown below:

 To analyze the availability of the registered streams, press the "Analyze" button; unavailable streams will be grayed out in the channel browser tree.

 Here select the RTP or UDP source to be used for the currently selected live item as the live input stream.

 You can insert a dummy item into the playlist by pressing the "Dummy" button.

 This item is a reserved "empty" item with a fixed duration.
 It is used to reserve a fixed amount of time in the schedule, to be filled later with item(s) of a corresponding duration.

-To fill in the dummy item, select the actual item in the Inventory Browser or Windows Explorer, keep the <Ctrl> key pressed and drag-and-drop the item into the selected dummy item"s position.
-The dummy item duration will be decreased by the value of the added item duration.
+To fill in the dummy item, select the actual item in the integrated browser or Windows Explorer, keep the Ctrl key pressed and drag-and-drop the item into the selected dummy item’s position.
+If the actual item duration is longer, the inserted dummy item duration will be decreased by the value of the added item duration.

 New Stories are added with the default zero duration and default names "Story 1", "Story 2" and so on according to the order of their adding to the playlist.